How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Due to the complex demands of production, videos with a good director, copywriter, videographer, actors, and video editor can consume six figures in cost.

 For this guide I’ll keep it simple for results.
 It’s always a good idea to test video.
-Even if videos convert at comparatively similar rates of users than images, you will build engagement audiences, such as those who watched 75% of the video, for MOFU audiences.
+Even if videos convert at comparatively similar rates of users than images, Facebook’s machine learns better from understanding who watches deeper into the video.

 Some tips for good ads: